PotHix/pothix.github.com/content/posts/dactyl2.md

 **Note:** It's important to be sure you are using a good cable that transmits both data and power.
-I was initially using a simple cable I have here that doesn't transmit cable and was quite sad none of my microcontrollers were working 🤦‍♂.
+I was initially using a simple cable I have here that doesn't transmit data and was quite sad none of my microcontrollers were working 🤦‍♂.

 A [friend of mine](https://twitter.com/rhruiz) recommended me to try the